Monday, December 30, 2019

 Double Feature Series #1: Man's Search for Meaning

-This is the first post in what I'm calling my double feature series, in which I post a pairing of two movies that I love.
+This is the first post in what I'm calling my Double Feature Series, in which I post a pairing of two movies that I love.
 These movies will usually be made 20+ years apart and are thematically related somehow.
-I see one as a sort of a spiritual successor of the other.
-The point is to avoid blatantly obvious pairings or homages that have been pointed out before (like certain Woody Allen movies combined with certain Bergman movies, for example).
-Instead, I aim to bring two seemingly disconnected films together, into one thought.
+I try to draw out these relations, and in doing so, bring two seemingly disconnected films together, into one thought.

 Friday, October 11, 2019